estevesjh/mstar-alpha/docs/index.rst

 - `joblib <https://joblib.readthedocs.io/en/latest/>`_: for saving and loading a trained random forest model.
 - `h5py <https://joblib.readthedocs.io/en/latest/>`_: for reading and writing PDFs to disk.

+This code was inspired on galpro: `GitHub <https://github.com/smucesh/galpro>`_.

 Citation
 --------
-If you use Galpro in your research, please include a citation to this work (`Mucesh et al. 2020 <https://arxiv.org/abs/2012.05928>`_) in any of your publications.
+Don't forget to cite this work If you use Mstar (`Esteves et al. 2023 <https://arxiv.org/>`_) in any of your publications.

 .. toctree::
    :maxdepth: 2